The History of English Dubbing in Rome

 Dubbing writer/director Ted Rusoff, when interviewed for Video Watchdog in 2010, detailed of some of the challenges involved in translating and syncing dialogue: “The bane of every adaptor’s life is the Italian word basta, usually yelled with a great big obvious “b” on the lips.
 It means “enough”, and that word simply won’t fit.
 By the ‘70s, we were able to get away with vulgarities such as (when it made sense) “bastard”.
 Comedies were a hundred times worse, and I never struggled so much as when there was that long series of sexy Italian comedies, usually starring Edwige Fenech and Lino Banfi.”

-Culturally dependent humor and jokes relying on wordplay are other examples of elements that do not translate well into another language, and when interviewed for a newspaper article on dubbing in 1952, veteran dubbing writer/director Lewis E. Ciannelli spoke of sometimes having to re-write lines completely to create a better effect.
+Culturally dependent humor and jokes relying on wordplay are other examples of elements that are difficult to translate well into another language, and when interviewed for a newspaper article on dubbing in 1952, veteran dubbing writer/director Lewis E. Ciannelli spoke of sometimes having to re-write lines completely to create a better effect.
 “What makes an American audience laugh may leave Italian movie-goers cold, and vice versa,” Ciannelli commented.

 These days, a lot of BluRay releases of Italian films include both the English and Italian dubs as well as English subtitles for the Italian track, and if you want to get a good idea of just how much the English and Italian dialogue could differ from each other, then try turning on the subtitles for the Italian audio while you listen to the English dub track.
 It can make for some very interesting viewing!